turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 end
 ```

+Run those tests and verify that they fail.

+#### Implementing the Write API

 There's a tricky piece to making this test pass:

-When we send JSON to the Sinatra application in the body of the `POST` it
+When we send JSON in the body of the `POST` Sinatra
 doesn't know it's JSON, and sticks the whole JSON string into a key in the
 params hash.

 There's middleware in `sinatra-contrib` that we could include in order to
-handle JSON in the POST-body, but we're going to go old-school again and deal
-with the incoming string:
+handle JSON in the POST-body, but we're going to deal with the incoming string ourself:

 ```ruby
 post '/api/v1/products/:id/ratings' do |id|